 Supervised by: Sanjan Das.
 Sanjan is a final year Engineering student at the University of Cambridge.
 Over his degree, he has specialised in Bioengineering and Information Engineering.
 He is set to begin an MS in Artificial Intelligence and Innovation at Carnegie Mellon University, U.S.A later this year.

-1.1 The recent important of AI in learning
+1.1 The recent importance of AI in learning

 Moving into the post-COVID-19 world, educators have had to rapidly bring themselves up to speed with new technologies and instructional strategies in order to cope with the learning needs of their students.
 With recent challenges, we are seeing a huge increase in the need for dynamic learning strategies that equip students with life-long knowledge – and this is now a real possibility given the recent advances in AI technology.